RTXteam/RTX-KG2/README.md

 - Security Group: ingress TCP packets on port 22 (`ssh`) permitted

-As of summer 2019, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS zone costs $1.81 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (this is currently just a rough estimate, plus or minus 20%).
+As of summer 2019, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS region costs $1.81 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (this is currently just a rough estimate, plus or minus 20%).
 [Unfortunately, AWS doesn't seem to allow the provisioning of spot instances while specifying minimum memory greater than 240 GiB; but perhaps soon